Quick overview

 The flat-rate transport expense option is not entirely flexible.
 Once you have chosen this method, you must apply it throughout the calendar year, for a specific car.
 It is therefore not possible to switch from flat rate to actual expenditure or vice versa in the middle of the year.
 The flat rate is also reduced proportionately if you acquire or dispose of a vehicle during the year – you then only claim a pro-rata amount for the specific months you owned and used the car for business.

-The right scheme can bring you significant tax savings, but it can also save you time and hassle with administration.
+The right scheme can bring you considerable tax savings, but it can also save you time and hassle with administration.
 Let’s take a look at which approach pays off the most in which situation:

 A car in a business property pays off when: